 - Wrapping up

 Self-pity is more pervasive and more subtle than spending a day crying over the end of a relationship.
 In fact, it’s more of a problem when occurring over long periods of time for various different reasons.

 So what should you be watching out for?
 And what really is self-pity?

-Self-pity is negative self-belief, or a belief that the world has been unjust to you.
-It can take a few different forms but it’s an essentially solutionless focus on the bad aspects of your personal life.
+Self-pity is the negative self-belief that the world has been unjust to you.
+It can take a few different forms but it's an essentially solutionless focus on the bad aspects of your personal life.

 For example, some traits might be: